ramesh4500/microservices-with-RDS-MySQL-DB/README.md

-## This readme was written for "microservices-with-MySql-db" article
+## This repo was created for "microservices-with-RDS-MySQL-DB" article

 # Distributed version of the Spring PetClinic Sample Application built with Spring Cloud